-Out of an abundance of caution, the ACU Maker Lab will only be available by reservation through August 21, 2020.
-We are allowing only one or two people in at a time to allow for adequate social distancing and provide time for disinfecting between visitors.
-To make a reservation to use the Maker Lab, contact us at email@example.com.
-Beginning on Monday, August 24th, we will begin our regular hours and tool/space reservation procedures.
+Out of an abundance of caution, the ACU Maker Lab occupancy has been limited to allow for adequate social distancing and provide time for disinfecting between visitors.
+Reservations are required and spaces are limited.
+Reservations can be made online at makerlab.online/reserve.
 Please read below and be prepared to follow the new safety protocols.

 READ: Maker Lab Safety Protocols